Objectives and competences

 • correlation and partial correlation

-• analysis data with statistical software and interpretation the results
+• data analysis using statistical software and interpretation of results

 Intended learning outcomes - knowledge and understanding